datafolklabs/cement/doc/source/dev/namespaces_and_plugins.rst

 The Cement Framework establishes a global 'namespaces' dictionary that stores information for each namespace (and/or plugin).
 Namespaces are primarily used by the plugin system to establish plugin namespaces, however there is also a 'root' namespace for the base application.
-Each namespace has the following members:

 .. _namespaces-ref: